Solidarietas/TGM-Maps-Docs/README.md

 # Documentation

-Documentation for the [TGM](https://github.com/Warzone/TGM) (Team Game Manager) used to host multiple Minecraft gamemodes.
-You can view the docs located at https://docs.warz.one.
+Documentation for the [TGM](https://github.com/Solidarietas/TGM) (Team Game Manager) used to host multiple Minecraft gamemodes on PVP Arcade at `pvparcade.club`.
+You can view the docs located at https://solidarietas.github.io/TGM-Maps-Docs/.
 Pages are hosted using Github Pages.

-Note: TGM is no longer maintained or supported.
-Please consider an alternative solution such as [PGM](https://github.com/PGMDev/PGM).

 ## Contributing